pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 Advanced use
 ############

-The following details more comprehensively the functions in the Horace suite.
+The following describes the functions in the Horace suite in more comprehensive detail.
 In the :ref:`Getting started
-<user_guide/Getting_started:Getting started>` section a brief tutorial was provided on the use of the essential Horace
+<user_guide/Getting_started:Getting started>` section there is a brief tutorial on the use of the essential Horace
 functions.
 In addition there is also a :ref:`list of functions <manual/list_of_functions:list of functions>`, which details the syntax for every function.